 What if I told you that some of those choices might not be as good as you think.

-Just last week I was talking to the Calgary Gut Health = Good Health Support Group members about heavy metals, some of the sources of these metals and the health implications of these metals on the human body.
+Just last week I was talking to a group about heavy metals, some of the sources of these metals and the health implications of these metals on the human body.
 Heavy metals include things like lead, mercury, aluminum and cadmium.
 The accumulation of these metals in the body can be a contributing factor to autoimmune conditions, neurological conditions, thyroid problems, kidney problems, as well as many other health conditions.
 Common sources include things like silver mercury amalgam dental fillings, consumption of predatory fish like tuna or shark, vaccinations, antiperspirant use and wearing makeup.
 There are a variety of industrial sources of exposure as well, such as mining and pulp and paper.

-I was recently surprised to learn that there are many food sources that I had previously not known about, so I am excited to be able to share them now.
+But I was surprised to learn that there are many food sources that I had previously not known about, so I am excited to be able to share them now.

 Food Forensics